jlundoe/scripts-for-reaper/README.md

 -- adjust time interval threshold between ticks in ms, which defines when the undo point is created (a low value might create several undo points during the same knob motion)

 ## JL_Adjust Item Volume (listener)
-The listener script connected to "Adjust Item Volume (trigger).
+The listener script needs to be called by the "Adjust Item Volume (trigger)" script.

 <br>
 <br>